 The trustees of the REIT will, from time to time, in their individual capacities, deal with parties with whom the REIT may be dealing, or may be seeking investments similar to those desired by the REIT.
 The interests of these persons could conflict with those of the REIT.
 Pursuant to the Declaration of Trust, all decisions to be made by the Board which involve the REIT are required to be made in accordance with the trustees' duties and obligations to act honestly and in good faith with a view to the best interests of the REIT and the voting REIT Unitholders.
-In addition, the Declaration of Trust contains provisions requiring the Trustees to disclose their interests in certain contracts and transactions and to refrain from voting on those matters and the REIT's Related Party Transaction Policy creates a specific process to be undertaken by the REIT and its independent trustees will be affiliated with the Dilawri Organization and may be nominated by Dilawri in certain circumstances in the future.
+In addition, the Declaration of Trust contains provisions requiring the Trustees to disclose their interests in certain contracts and transactions and to refrain from voting on those matters and the REIT's Related Party Transaction Policy creates a specific process to be undertaken by the REIT and its independent trustees in connection with transactions involving related parties, including Dilawri.
+Conflicts may also exist as certain trustees will be affiliated with the Dilawri Organization and may be nominated by Dilawri in certain circumstances in the future.
 There can be no assurance that the provisions of the Declaration of Trust or the Related Party Transaction Policy will adequately address potential conflicts of interest or that such actual or potential conflicts of interest will be resolved in favour of the REIT.